JohanneA/100-days-of-code/log.md

 **Today's Progress**: Did a lot of debugging for express because my localhost + express.js did not want to cooperate.
 But I got a simple backend to work for my budget app which was awesome.
 Also watched some operating system security videos.

 **Thoughts:** I really enjoyed working with express, surprising much.

 **Link to work:** [Github](https://github.com/JohanneA/)

+testing testing